-Indeed, consumers spent $186 billion on total life insurance premiums in 20208, according to information provided by market research firm S&P Global Market Intelligence.
+Indeed, consumers spent roughly $163 billion on total life insurance premiums in 2022, according to information provided by market research firm S&P Global Market Intelligence.

 All expect that the company they entrusted with their family’s financial well-being will make good on their commitment, but few take steps before they buy to protect their own interests.
-And it may be wise to understand the regulatory framework within which companies operate in order to know what recourse there is should things go awry.
+It is important to understand the regulatory framework within which companies operate in order to know what recourse there is should things go awry.

 “Any time a consumer makes this type of purchase, or engages in a financial commitment, it is essential that they do their research and understand what they’re buying,” said Ira Rheingold, executive director of the National Association of Consumer Advocates, a Washington, D.C.-based nonprofit.
 (Calculator: How much life insurance do I need?)

 The Insurance Information Institute (III) notes that the same guarantees that exist for bank accounts by the Federal Deposit Insurance Corp. do not exist for life insurance policyholders, but there are numerous other safeguards in place.
 1

 The life insurance industry is regulated on the state level.
 State insurance departments maintain strict oversight and verify independently that life insurance companies have the resources to meet their financial obligations.
 The National Association of Insurance Commissioners (NAIC), which is comprised of chief insurance regulators from all 50 states, the District of Columbia and five U.S. territories, sets best practice standards and provides regulatory support for the industry with the goal of helping to inform and protect consumer interests.
 According to the Insurance Information Institute, state laws differ but they all protect policyowners in several key ways: